ibm-cloud-docs/resiliency/bcdr-faq.md

 ## How can I prevent accidental deletion of services?
 {: #prevent-accidental-deletion}

-Many {{site.data.keyword.cloud_notm}} services have in-built safeguards against accidental deletion, but you can implement extra protections by using accounts that have appropriate access rights.
+Many {{site.data.keyword.cloud_notm}} services have in-built safeguards against accidental deletion, but you can implement more protections by using accounts that have appropriate access rights.
 Use {{site.data.keyword.iamshort}} (IAM) to create accounts with different levels of access and permissions.
 Then use an appropriate account for the operations task at hand and make sure that other users, such as developers, have only the access and permissions they need.

 If you use Terraform, use service IDs that have update access but do not have delete access.